-The time of year with warmer water lasts for 2.7 months, from July 4 to September 25, with an average temperature above 65°F. The day of the year with the warmest water is August 12, with an average temperature of 73°F.
+The time of year with warmer water lasts for 2.7 months, from July 4 to September 25, with an average temperature above 65°F. The month of the year in Oswego with the warmest water is August, with an average temperature of 72°F.

-The time of year with cooler water lasts for 4.8 months, from December 14 to May 7, with an average temperature below 42°F. The day of the year with the coolest water is February 28, with an average temperature of 35°F.
+The time of year with cooler water lasts for 4.8 months, from December 14 to May 7, with an average temperature below 42°F. The month of the year in Oswego with the coolest water is February, with an average temperature of 35°F.

 To characterize how pleasant the weather is in Oswego throughout the year, we compute two travel scores.